Bhaswanth-A/ROS-Theory/Topics-and-Messages.md

 # 3. ROS Topics

 ROS Topics represent a stream of messages that flow between two or more nodes.
-Topics are based on the publish/subscribe mechanism, facilitating easy communication between nodes.
-Before nodes start to transmit data over topics, they must first advertise the topic name and the type of messages to be sent.
-Then they can publish to the topic.
-Nodes that want to receive the transmitted messages can subscribe to that topic by making a request to roscore.
-After subscribing, all the messages on the topic are delivered to the topic that made the request.
+The nodes act as publishers or subscribers of messages - publisher nodes send messages through topics and subscriber nodes receive the messages transmitted through a particular topic.

+- A publisher node would have to register the topic name and the type of messages, and only then it can publish to a topic.

+- A subscriber node would make a request to roscore to get details about a topic in order to receive the transmitted messages sent through it.

-In ROS, all messages on the same topic must have the same data type.
+>In ROS, all messages on the same topic must have the same data type.

 ## 3.1 Using rostopic